dhimasarista/codedhims/README.md

 # ⛩️ Codedhims

 ## ☕C# | NodeJS | Programmer

-build scalable and performant thats proven by design where robust & no horrible, native concurrency, metal-access & extreme optimizations and wide-ecosystem.build scalable, performant, core-systems capable and built for precision engineering thats proven by design where strong OOP & syntax, native concurrency, enterprise & metal-access and extreme optimizations.
+build scalable and performant thats proven by design where robust & no horrible, native concurrency, metal-access & extreme optimizations and wide-ecosystem.

 ## 🏗️ Java | Forgework